Biagio Bellotti: Career

 He died in Busto Arsizio on 5 August 1789, aged 75.

 Legacy

-The middle school of the neighbourhood of Sant'Edoardo, Busto Arsizio, was named after him.
+The middle school in the neighbourhood of Sant'Edoardo, Busto Arsizio, was named after him.

 A road in Sacconago, frazione of Busto Arsizio was dedicated to the painter.

 Family

 Biagio Bellotti came from a family of painters, which included his father, two uncles, his grandfather, and two grand-uncles.